MaximFarmingdale/CSC311-Final-Capstone-Project-Group-04/README.md

 7: Network Programming
 There is a particular skew toward Networking and Concurrency as the main showcase of this project is client discovery, as well as making use of Concurrency to host a lobby with multiple Users.
 JavaFX is also another important element as the entire UI utilizes it.
 ## Technologies
-Java - main language used
+Java - main language used <p>
-JavaFX - for GUI elements
+JavaFX - for GUI elements<p>
-Spring Boot -
+Spring Boot - For autoconfiguration and general ease of use.<p>
-Spring Cloud - Client Eureka and Server Eureka for client discovery Java-Faker - for generating race text.
+Spring Cloud - Client Eureka and Server Eureka for client discovery <p>
+Java-Faker - for generating race text.<p>
 ## Setup
 1. Clone this [ServerEureka repository](https://github.com/MaximFarmingdale/ServerEureka)
 2. [Port forward](https://learn.g2.com/port-forwarding) the ports: 8761 and 12345 on your router (Only forward 12345 if you are planning on hosting!)